SoftUni-Internal/interactive-content/EN/07-JSON-Processing/02-GSON.md

 # Using Gson with Default Options

-You do not need to use the GsonBuilder class if you are okay with the default operation of Gson.
+You do not need to use the GsonBuilder class if you want to use the default Gson configuration.

 ## Serialization